taylorrose/taylorrose/README.md

 # Hi, I'm Taylor Rose.
-### I'm a product and marketing executive in the fintech space.
-#### I make products useful, usable, discoverable, and buyable.
+I'm a product and marketing executive in the fintech space.
+I work to make products useful, usable, discoverable, and buyable.
 Let’s connect.

 <!--
 **taylorrose/taylorrose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.